solo-io/solo-docs/supergloo/docs/mesh/tutorials/linkerd/tutorials-1-retries.md

 **Retries**:

 Having a service mesh installed to your cluster allows you to automatically retry failed requests.
-Not all requests should be retried - only requests that have an idempotent result, such as most HTTP GET requests are safe to retry.

 By placing the task of retrying failed requests on the service mesh, your applications will no longer need to implement their own retry logic.